SAITO, Yoshiomi Associate Professor

 |Research areas||Cold War History, British Diplomacy|

-The second book explored the British propaganda policy during the first 15 years since the end of the Second World War.
+The second book explored British propaganda policy during the first 15 years following the end of the Second World War.
 Introducing the concept of the ‘theatricality’ of the Cold War, I investigated the real politics of cultural exchange with allied as well as communist countries.
-In this context, the British Foreign Office’s Information Research Department, which was established in 1948, was closely analyzed.
+In this context, the British Foreign Office’s Information Research Department, which was established in 1948, was closely analyzed as a critical driver.

 The propaganda aspect of the Cold War led me to yet another project of Cold War studies: jazz diplomacy.
-My most recent publication, titled The Global Politics of Jazz in the Twentieth Century: Cultural Diplomacy and “American Music” contextualized the American jazz diplomacy from the viewpoint of the 20th century global history.
-I examined, on the one hand, how the jazz discourse of the mid-1930s equalizing jazz with ‘American music’ evolved into a discursive weapon of the Cold War diplomacy, while on the other hand it was analyzed that jazz’s acceptance outside of America engendered a variety of jazz interpretation that were not necessarily same with the ‘American music’ discourse.
+My most recent publication, titled The Global Politics of Jazz in the Twentieth Century: Cultural Diplomacy and “American Music” contextualized the American jazz diplomacy from the viewpoint of 20th century global history.
+This research examined, on the one hand, how the jazz discourse of the mid-1930s equated jazz with ‘American music’ – which evolved into a discursive weapon of the Cold War diplomacy – while on the other hand it examined jazz’s acceptance outside of America, revealing a variety of jazz interpretation that were not necessarily the same as the ‘American music’ discourse.

-My current research is propaganda politics in Cold War Japan.
-Combining social, cultural, political and diplomatic history’s viewpoints, this attempt looks at how the Japanese domestic politics interacted with the propaganda dimension of the Cold War.
+My current research examines propaganda politics in Cold War Japan.
+Combining social, cultural, political and diplomatic history’s viewpoints, this study looks at how Japanese domestic politics interacts with the propaganda dimensions of the Cold War.